MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 * Include at least 3 sample prompts in the manifest​

-### Validation guidelines for type B actions in Copilot
+### Validation guidelines for API plugins in Copilot

 * When user query is not complete or does not match for action intent, plugin must ask user for clarification related to required fields for calling an action [Platform] ​